MEDICAID FRAUD SERIES — POST 4 OF 4

 Often the most informative output from a supervised model is the feature importance structure rather than the predictions themselves.
 SHAP values (SHapley Additive exPlanations) come from the same cooperative game theory that economists use to allocate contributions among players in a coalition [5].
 The logic works like a decomposition: just as we might decompose a wage gap into portions attributable to education, experience, and industry, SHAP decomposes each fraud prediction into the contribution of each billing feature.
 Every feature gets a signed credit: positive if it pushed the prediction toward “fraud,” negative if it pushed away.
 Those credits sum exactly to the total prediction.

-If we train a classifier using all LEIE exclusion types as the positive class, the top SHAP features all point in the same direction: lower total claims, lower total paid, and fewer unique beneficiaries push toward the “excluded” prediction.
-Two mechanisms contribute.
+The contrast with an all-LEIE model is instructive.
+If we train a classifier using all exclusion types as the positive class, the SHAP directions reverse: lower total claims, lower total paid, and fewer unique beneficiaries push toward “excluded.”
+Two mechanisms drive this.
 Most exclusions in the training data are license revocations (1128(b)(4)) rather than fraud convictions, and these providers tend to be smaller practices.
 Additionally, providers excluded during the 2018-2024 panel have shorter observation windows, which mechanically deflates their panel totals.
-The model may be learning observation window length as much as billing behavior.
+The model ends up learning observation window length and label contamination rather than billing behavior.
+This is the label contamination problem from Post 2 showing up in the model’s feature structure.

 Other studies confirm this pattern.
 SHAP combined with unsupervised anomaly detection on Belgian GP data uncovered a previously unknown billing trend [6].
 In one ophthalmology fraud model, a constructed ratio (total payments divided by total patients) emerged as the most predictive SHAP feature, more informative than any raw variable [3].
-The point worth sitting with: SHAP shows what the model actually learns, which may diverge from what we intended.
+The takeaway: SHAP shows what the model actually learns, which may diverge from what we intended.

 If SHAP shows us what the model learns, the next question is whether the model itself needs to be complex.